yaa110/pubsub/README.md

 }
 ```

-- Subscribe for a type of messages:
+- Subscribe/Unsubscribe for a type of message:

 ```go
 // Using a channel as subscriber.